 Grayscale 5 refers that five grayscale features with the highest accuracies (absence of CHS, heterogeneity, short axis＞10mm, round shape, presence of necrosis) are used, as well as grayscale 4(absence of CHS, heterogeneity, short axis＞10mm, round shape), 3(absence of CHS, heterogeneity, short axis＞10mm) and 2(absence of CHS, heterogeneity) .
+The items of 1+, 2+, 3+, 4+ and 5+ represented at least 1, 2, 3, 4 and 5 kinds of sonographic features were present in each mode, respectively.
+Bold indicates that the best accuracy of each method in differentiating benign from malignant LNs.

 CHS, central hilar structure; LN, lymph node; NPV, negative predictive value; PPV, positive predictive value